tsciacqua1/tsciacqua1/README.md

 ### Hello, I am Tomas Sciacqua.
 Welcome to my Github profile! 👋

 - If you want to reach me, just dive onto my e-mail: tomisciacqua@gmail.com
+- Or if you prefer to call me, here is my phone number: +543424348834
 - I am a creative person, with a great capacity for team work and with entrepreneurial spirit.
 I am eager to find a job and learn more about this world that I am passionate about.

 </div>